Black-Star-Institute/blackstar.github.io/docs/people/burisch_deborah.md

 Marcia McDowell claims [Hamilton page 237] in her [email of 10th August 2004](mcdowell_marcia/2004_ufo_magazine_email.txt) that Deborah recorded several statements:

 > Plus, there are *taped statements from Deborah Burisch*.
 The most revealing of which expressly tells how she removed his original Ph.D degree certificate from his wall.
 Anyone can listen to her tell what happened in her own words by going to the archives at the end of this letter.
 It's all on file.
 She also talks about the bankruptcy, with great arrogance, I might add.

+There were uploaded to the internet in c.
+2004 but haven't yet been found (they may not have been archived.)

 # Genealogy